 Shultz Creek, a major tributary of the Rio de Flag, runs along the western edge of the 90-acre tract.
 The creek’s flood-plain extends well into the parcel, where alluvial soil meadows function as a natural “sponge” to absorb stream runoff and—during the heaviest rains, erosional events, or rapid snowmelt—floodwaters.
 This helps protect downstream properties from the flooding and sediment transfer that could occur during 50- or 100-year floods.
 Switzer Canyon, a secondary tributary to the Rio, runs through the parcel’s eastern portion.
 See (Map 4) Watershed

 If conserved, the museum will still be able to use the meadows for non-invasive research.
 This may include biology, botany, and long-term climate studies.
 Portions of the meadows provide an opportunity to do long-term research on how meadowlands recover from agriculture.
 Those studies were begun in 1957 by MNA researcher W.B.
-McDougall, about a decade after Mary-Russell Ferrell Colton set the fields she'd been using fallow.
+McDougall, about a decade after Mary-Russell Ferrell Colton set the fields fallow.